sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

      - Integrity.
      - Mantenebility.

+**DEDICATED FUNCTIONALITY** An embedded system usually must perform a very specific function, or maybe a set of specific functions, but its design is so, that its performance is maximized for given system components, usually that implies, that it is unable to be a generalistic function system, as opposed to PC and laptops, that may do quite a big variety of functions, at the cost of being over designed.

+**LIMITED RESOURCES** An embedded system is designed to achive only the defined functions and requirements; the system only needs a certain number of resources and no more.
+That means in most cases, that the harware cannot be upgraded or expanded.
+As such, it's is also very rare that an embedded system can be designed for increase its hardware dependant capabilities, functions, or it is possible to expand its systems parts or modules.
+On the other hand, most of the embedded systems can be re-programmed, so its software can be changed and upgraded, that means thatt it is possible to improve the system, or adapt it to new requirements or new cases, as far as it is possible with the designed hardware.

-**SAFETY**: Is the propierty of a system that evaluates the risk of the ocurrence of an accident (injury or death of people), material damage or losses, or enviromental degradation or damage.
+**SAFETY**: Is the propierty of a system that evaluates the risk of the ocurrence of an accident (injury or death of people), material, propierty, equipment or resources damage or losses, also enviromental degradation.

-**FUNCTIONAL SAFETY** Is the safety of a system that correspond to the correct actions acording to the system inputs, it also includes detection of potential dangerous states, and activation of protective, corrective or mitigation measures.
+**FUNCTIONAL SAFETY** Is propierty of a systems that evaluates the safety of a system that correspond the correct actions according to the system inputs, this also includes detection of potential dangerous states or actions, and activation of protecttion, corrective or mitigation measures.

-Functional safety implies active measures, as an example is the airbag systems in vehicles, when a crash is detected, a safety system is triggered.
-On the other hand, a helmet that protects the driver, is a passive system; passive systems are not functional safety.
+Functional safety implies _**active measures**_, an example is the airbag systems in automotive vehicles, when a crash is detected, the safety system is triggered.
+On the other hand, a helmet that protects the driver, is a passive system; passive systems do not comply with the functional safety concept.

 The leading standard for functional safety is the IEC 61508.

+The safety of a system usually is evaluated with a figure of merit, named **SIL** (Safety Integrity Level):

 **SECURITY**: Is the propierty of a system that evaluates its ability to deal with malicious actions or attacks.

-Take into account, that there is a significance difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safety relates to an unintended situation.
+Take into account, that there is a significative difference between the concepts of safety and security, both terms account protection against a damage, but security implies a malicious or intended action to do a damage, while safety relates to an unintended situation.

 **ACCIDENT**: The event of causing/receiving damage of any kind (either directly or indirectly): equipment damage, property damage, or damage to the enviroment, and human injuries or even deaths.